supriyawin/HoneywellInterview/README.md

 PORT: 8080

 # Note Please
-Make sure you are not connected to any VPN while running the code, else you will get Error.
+Make sure you are not connected to any VPN while running the code, else you will get Error related to MongoDB.
 Please run on public internet.

 # Swagger URL
 http://localhost:8080/swagger-ui.html